Hessian Aware Quantization of Spiking Neural Networks: Simplified Neuron Model

 where $U_i[n]$ is the internal membrane potential of the post-synaptic neuron at time step $n$, $S_j$ is the pre-synaptic spike, $S_i$ is the post-synaptic spike, $W_{ij}$ is the synaptic weight between pre and post-synaptic neuron, $\alpha$ is the exponential decay constant, $U_{thresh}$ is the reset threshold, and $\Theta$ is the step function.
 The post-synaptic neuron receives pre-synaptic spikes and integrates them to its membrane potential $U_i$.
 When $U_i$ is above the threshold $U_{thresh}$, it generates a spike $S_i$ at that time step.
 For an LIF neuron, there is a leakage current that results in $U_i$ decaying by the factor $\alpha$ between each time step.
 In this model, the neuron resets its potential to $0$ after a spike is generated.
 Here we represent this reset behavior with the reset variable $\rho_i$, which is the decayed membrane potential just before the spike generation.
 It is subtracted from $U_i$ after the spike generation to reset $U_i$ back to $0$.

-Equation (\ref{eqn:lif}) cannot be used with Deep Continuous Local Learning (DECOLLE)~\cite{Kaiser2020} directly, which is required for training \acp{SNN} locally with very long time sequences.
-DECOLLE uses an approximation of forward-mode autodiff and requires $\frac{\partial U_i}{\partial w_{ij}}$ to be the traces of past pre-synaptic spiking activities~\cite{Zenke2021}.
-DECOLLE's neuron model consists of 5 state variables, the eligibility trace of the current based synapse $Q_j$, the membrane potential trace of the pre-synaptic neuron $P_j$, the reset dynamical variable of the post-synaptic neuron $R_i$, the membrane potential $U_i$, and the spike train $S_i$.
-While the DECOLLE neuron model offers some level of biological realism, it requires more memory and computation than (\ref{eqn:lif}).
+In this article, we use Deep Continuous Local Learning to train the SNN.
+DECOLLE enables the scalable training of \acp{SNN} locally with very long time sequences.
+DECOLLE uses an approximation of forward-mode autodiff in which $\frac{\partial U_i}{\partial W_{ij}}$ are traces of past pre-synaptic spiking activities~\cite{Zenke2021} and gradients are computed using layer-wise local classifiers.
+Implementing DECOLLE~\cite{Kaiser2020} with Equation (\ref{eqn:lif}) and automatic differentiation is not straightforward.
+Instead, DECOLLE uses a discrete-time Spike Response Model formulation of Equation (\ref{eqn:lif}) \cite{Gerstner_etal14_neurdyna} which consists of 5 state variables, the eligibility trace of the current based synapse $Q_j$, the membrane potential trace of the pre-synaptic neuron $P_j$, the reset dynamical variable of the post-synaptic neuron $R_i$, the membrane potential $U_i$, and the spike train $S_i$.
+While the DECOLLE neuron model offers some level of biological realism by including synaptic dynamics, it requires more memory and computation than compared to Equation (\ref{eqn:lif}).
 Therefore, we modify it to the following: